leifdreizler/rename_season/README.md

 Use at your own risk, the most likely worst case scenario is you accidently rename some stuff incorrectly, but things should be OK if you get those 3 variables setup correctly and (num files == episodes in the season)

+I only tested this on OS X although I suspect it should be fairly portable, minus illegal file character checking?
+I guess I don't really know ;p

 ###Improvments for the future in no particular order:

 1. At least some basic error checking